khalid-hussain/morals-and-behaviour/5-friends-close-friends.md

 126. On the contrary, we should learn from this example the path that we should take.
-It is perilous and difficult to follow and a man would do well to advance as carefully as the pin-tailed sandgrouse,[^sandgrouse] more cautiously than the magpie, until he turns off the road trodden by mankind and makes his way towards his Lord.
+It is perilous and difficult to follow and a man would do well to advance as carefully as the pin-tailed sandgrouse,[^sandgrouse] more cautiously than the magpie,[^magpie] until he turns off the road trodden by mankind and makes his way towards his Lord.
 This road leads to victory, so we are told by religion and also by the world.
 The man who follows it will keep the pure intention of healthy souls who are true to their promises, men without guile and trickery.
-He will possess the virtues of the elect, the character of the virtuous.
-And, moreover, he will feel as safe as the worst deceivers, as free from care as the evildoers, as the most wicked and cunning people.
+He will possess the virtues of the elect and the characters of the virtuous.
+Moreover, he will feel as safe as the worst deceivers, as free from care as the evildoers, as the most wicked and cunning people.

-[^sandgrouse]: The pin-tailed sandgrouse is a robust, medium-sized bird about 31--39\ cm (12--15 in.) in length.
-The general colouring is cryptic, a blend of barred and flecked olive green, brown, buff, yellow, grey, and black.
-The underparts and the feathered legs are dull white.
-The nominate race, _Pterocles alchata_, breeds in Iberia and southern France.
-(Wikipedia)

 127. You should keep any secret that is confided to you, and not reveal it to any friend or stranger, even the man closest to you, if you are at all able to